-- 1. Construction companies must have been in business for a minimum of five years and have permanent full-time employees. - Documentation must be provided that demonstrates the construction company been in business for at least five years of continuous operation, operating under the same business name. - Documentation that the company is in good standing with the SC Secretary of State - Copy of most current license issued by SC Department of Licensing, Labor and Regulations - Completed W-9 - 2.
-Provide a list of similar projects the construction company has successfully completed during the last five years.
-Include the following information for each project: - Project Name - Project Owner - Project Address - # of Units and Type (affordable, market rate) - Construction Start/End dates - Project Type (New Construction, Rehab, Adaptive Re-Use, Conversion) Description of Funding Sources - Color Photo of Completed Projects - 3.
+- 1. Construction companies must have been in business for a minimum of five years and have permanent full-time employees. - Documentation must be provided that demonstrates the construction company been in business for at least five years of continuous operation, operating under the same business name. - Documentation that the company is in good standing with the SC Secretary of State - Copy of most current license issued by SC Department of Licensing, Labor and Regulations - Completed W-9 - Provide a list of similar developments the construction company has successfully completed during the last five years.
+Include the following information for each development: - Development Name - Development Owner - Development Address - # of Units and Type (affordable, market rate) - Construction Start/End dates - Development Type (New Construction, Rehab, Adaptive Re-Use, Conversion) Description of Funding Sources - Color Photo of Completed Developments - 3.
 Provide the construction company's organizational chart (including employee names and titles) and employee roster.
-The construction company must have full-time permanent employees, including full-time on-site job superintendents/project managers.
-Provide the following information for each employee: - Employee Name - Job Title

-- Resumes of all key staff members and principals - Description of responsibilities and job duties - Type (i.e. full-time/part-time)
+The construction company must have full-time permanent employees, including full-time on-site job superintendents/development managers.
+Provide the following information for each employee: - Employee Name - Job Title - Resumes of all key staff members and principals - Description of responsibilities and job duties - Type (i.e. full-time/part-time) - 4.
+Contracts cannot be awarded to contractors that are working on other Authority funded projects that have fallen behind schedule.
+Behind schedule refers to the project's Implementation Schedule and/or the construction